yahir587/playlist/README.md

 ### Day 1 Goal 3: Write the code to store the rest of your song information in JavaScript

-- [ ] Create and populate arrays to store your song artists, song lengths, images, and links.
+- [ ] Create and populate arrays to store your song artists, images, and links.

 #### Wrap